Rachel Alexander, Salem Reporter

 Eric Stahl is a media and intellectual property attorney and partner with the law firm Davis Wright Tremaine.
 He represents news organizations, journalists and others in public records, First Amendment and intellectual property matters.
 He spent five years as a newspaper reporter before attending University of Washington School of Law, where he graduated in 1997.

-Peggy Watt, Assistant Professor of Journalism
+Peggy Watt, Associate Professor of Journalism

 Western Washington University